Hedman scores in OT to give Lightning 3-2 win over Panthers

 Tampa Bay answered right back at 9:57 when Mikhail Sergachev found Colton down low on a cross-ice pass for a backdoor tap-in off the pads of Driedger.

-Lightning captain Steven Stamkos missed his third consecutive game and was placed on injured reserve with an undisclosed injury.
+Lightning captain Steven Stamkos missed his third consecutive game and was placed on long-term injured reserve with an undisclosed lower-body injury retroactive to April 8.
 Stamkos, who underwent core muscle surgery twice last year, left a game in Columbus last Thursday following a non-contact play.

-“I don’t anticipate him for the rest of the week,’’ coach Jon Cooper said.
-“We’ll get our guys here to work with him a little bit and go from there.’’
+He will miss a minimum of 10 games or 24 days.

 NEW FACES, NEW PLACES